 Let’s (soon) design meat - it will be fun!

 If “large-scale cell cultivation” becomes a reality in ordinary homes, what kind of culinary culture will we see?
-Let’s have a look at a possible recipe with cultured meat to help imagine the future culinary culture.
+Let’s have a look at a possible recipe with cultivated meat to help imagine the future culinary culture.

 Receipe - 01

-Steak with the CulNet System
+Steak with the CulNet system

 There are many kinds of meat and people with different tastes.
-And the CulNet System can deliver these meats and tastes.
+And the CulNet system can deliver these meats and tastes.
 What can be imagined can be grown.

 What should we have for next Sunday?

 Oh?
 I felt like having beef.